JCharante/pos365-analysis/README.md

 Use `python3 add_store.py <storename>` to add a store to the database & data folder.
 This will create a folder in the data folder with the store name.

 Use `python3 load.py` to check the data folder for new CSV files and load them into the database.

+## Pitfalls

+- If a transaction has a percentage discount then it will not be stored in the DB.